beginnersbook.com

 5. ZonedDateTime minus() method example

 Similar to the plus methods, we have several minus methods such as minusYears(), minusMonths(), minusDays(), minusHours(), minusMinutes(), minusSeconds(), minusNanos().
-For the correct calculations during day light savings use the plus() method with the Period instance like this:
+For the correct calculations during day light savings use the plus() method with the Period instance as shown below:

 import java.time.ZonedDateTime;